"HELLO! I'M BRIAN BLESSED! AND I'M DOING THIS WEEK'S BBC RADIO FOUR APPEAL ON BEHALF OF THE DEAF!!!"Click here. Receive large ham.

 movie ("GORDON'S ALIVE?!"
 "DIIIIIIIIIVVEEEEE!!"), he is widely regarded as one of the Largest Hams

 in existence.
-However, he is by nature a stage actor, and his hamming is by design, not by ineptitude or accident.
+However, he is by nature a stage actor, and his hamming is by design.
 As he has proven on (very) occasional films, he is actually capable of delivering a subtle and understated performance; he just usually doesn't bother (and is probably aware of why people hire him).

 reaching the summit each time.
-No doubt due to his hamminess causing an avalanche to send him tumbling down.note
+No doubt due to his hamminess causing an avalanche to send him tumbling down.
+He had to rescue a companion who broke his leg on one occasion, halting a mere (mountain climbing terms) few hundred feet from the summit, according to that nice Mr. Stephen Fry

 When not actively being a Large Ham